All IBCLCs must recertify every five years. These are the requirements for recertification:

 Per the IBLCE website, “A didactic and/or virtual basic life support course will be sufficient to meet the requirement.”
 A card or certificate showing completion of the education will be asked for in the case of audit.

 Again, first-time candidates have always been required to accrue hundreds of current clinical hours.
 Now, clinical practice is a requirement for both first-time test-takers and recertificants, but with fewer required hours for those recertifying.

-Recertificants must accrue 250 hours of practice in lactation consulting during the 5-year recertification cycle year period.
+Recertificants are must to accrue 250 hours of practice in lactation consulting during the five-year recertification cycle year period.
 The IBLCE website has a calculator to help with figuring these hours.

-But take heart.
+Take heart.
 This is easier than it sounds.
-If you spend your entire 8-hour shift completely focused on breastfeeding and lactation, that means that you’ve completed your 250-hour requirement after working 31 8-hour shifts.
+If you spend your entire eight-hour shift completely focused on breastfeeding and lactation, that means that you’ve completed your 250-hour requirement after working 31 eight-hour shifts.

 Note the definition of “clinical practice.”
 According to IBLCE, these “clinical practice” hours can be in the areas of